Login

 ///flank.growth.joins The lade where it reaches the distillery and marked B on the map.

 This works had a long lade, either in order to get the best flow from the bend in the Leven further up or with ambitions for expansion.
 That lade now goes under Loch Lomond Distillery.
-Note that the distillery is large and this is at one end while Croftengea Works was at the other.
+Note that the distillery is large and this works was at one end while Croftengea Works was at the other.

 The lade comes in at A and exits at B. The tow path passes over the incoming lade at A where a combination of control sluice and grating can be seen.
 It then leads down to and under Strone Road in the current industrial area and up to what is now the Loch Lomond Distillery.
 You can make out where it then continued through these works and on parallel to the Leven to the Croftengea Works.